ebellocchia/bip_utils/README.md

 - Huobi Heco Chain
 - IRIS Network
 - Kava
+- Kusama (based on ed25519 SLIP-0010, like TrustWallet or Ledger, it won't generate the same addresses of Polkadot-JS)
 - Litecoin (and related test net)
 - OKEx Chain (Ethereum and Cosmos addresses)
 - NEO
 - Ontology
+- Polkadot (based on ed25519 SLIP-0010, like TrustWallet or Ledger, it won't generate the same addresses of Polkadot-JS)
 - Polygon
 - Ripple
 - Solana